READ N TRY

 Free Chip Carving Patterns

-I designed several simple chip carving patterns that are suitable for making fridge magnets, various ornaments, or incorporating them into chip carving compositions.
-These free patterns are part of my “Dozen Chips or So” collection, as most of them combine just 10-15 chips.
+I designed several simple chip carving patterns that are suitable for making fridge magnets, various ornaments, or incorporating into chip carving compositions.
+These free patterns are part of my “Dozen Chips or So” collection, since most of them have just 10-15 chips.
 Despite the small number of chips, these patterns still look good and balanced.
-The fewer chips make these projects quick to carve.
+Having fewer chips make these projects quick to carve.
 These simple, scalable, printable, and free patterns are suitable for carvers of all levels, including beginners.

 A board with multiple free chip carving patterns.
 It is easier and more safe to carve ornaments while they are combined on the same board and separate them after carving.